-Direct costs are those costs which are directly related to an individual activity of the entity, where the link with this individual activity can be demonstrated (for instance through direct time registration).
+Direct costs are those costs which are directly related to an individual activity of the entity, where the link with this individual activity can be demonstrated.

-The above mentioned simplified cost options have been chosen taking into consideration the benefits they will bring to the projects' implementation and to the beneficiaries:
+The above-mentioned simplified cost options have been chosen taking into consideration the benefits they will bring to the projects' implementation and to the project partners:

-- easier project implementation; - reduced administrative burden for both beneficiaries and programme authorities; - lower risk in implementation and hence control/audit requirements; - easier retention of documents after the project; - reduced error rate; - allowing speeding up reimbursements to beneficiaries.
+- easier project implementation; - reduced administrative burden for the project partners and programme authorities; - lower risk in implementation and hence control/audit requirements; - easier retention of documents after the project; - reduced error rate; - allowing speeding up reimbursements to the project partners.